Allied technological cooperation during World War II: Radar

 The British demonstrated the cavity magnetron to the Americans at RCA, Bell Labs.
 It was 100 times as powerful than anything they had seen and enabled the development of airborne radar.

 Nuclear weapons

-In 1942, and with the threat of invasion by Germany still apparent, the United Kingdom dispatched around 20 British scientists and technical staff to America, along with their work, which had been carried out under the codename Tube Alloys, to prevent the potential for vital information falling into enemy hands.
+In 1942, the British nuclear weapons research had fallen behind US and unable to match US resources, the United Kingdom agreed to merging their work with the American efforts.
+Around 20 British scientists and technical staff to America, along with their work, which had been carried out under the codename 'Tube Alloys'.
 The scientists joined the Manhattan Project at Los Alamos, New Mexico, where their work on uranium enrichment was instrumental in jump-starting the project.
-In addition Britain, was vital in sourcing raw materials for the project, both as the only source in the world of Nickel Powder required to build gaseous diffusers and providing Uranium both from its mine in British Congo as well as contracting a secondary supply from Sweden.
+In addition, Britain provided raw materials for the project, both as the only source in the world of nickel powder required to build gaseous diffusers and providing uranium both from its mine in British Congo as well as contracting a secondary supply from Sweden.